mhale/mailrouter/README.md

 ## Intended Use

 Mailrouter is intended to be placed between mail-sending applications and proper SMTP servers.
-It should then be used to route, readdress or drop mail messages as defined by filters on a dynamic basis.
+It should then be used to route, forward or drop mail messages as defined by filters on a dynamic basis.

 For example: An organisation has a production mail server mail.example.com, a deployment of the [Mailcatcher](http://mailcatcher.me/) software at mc.example.com, and two versions of a deployed web application that can send user-defined emails.
 Two development versions of the application run on 10.0.0.1 and 10.0.0.2.
 A production version runs on 10.0.1.1.

 The organisation could set up:

 * A Route named Outbound to mail.example.com.
 All mail sent to this Route will be delivered to mail.example.com.
 * A Route named QA to mail.example.com with the To field set to qa@example.com.
-All mail sent to this Route will be delivered to qa@example.com on the mail server.
+All mail sent to this Route will be delivered to qa@example.com on the mail server, acting as an automatic forward.
 This will allow the QA team to examine mail messages as they would be received by regular users.
 * A route named Mailcatcher to mc.example.com.

 It could then set up the following: